ArtBlocks/artblocks-starter-template/README.md

 ### To add a new piece:

 1. Create a new .js file in public/js
-2. Create a new nav link in views/main.hbs - Ensure the href value matches matches the filename (without the extension) exactly.
+2. Restart the server by hitting CTRL-C and typing `npm start` again.
+3. Your JavaScript should show up in the pieces dropdown.
-3. Check out the example to see how to connect to the hash value! :)
+4. Check out the example to see how to connect to the hash value! :)